 - Cost: Whitewater kayaks don’t come at high prices.
 With a moderate budget, you can buy the best one.

 How Do Hulls Differ?

-The main bottom-body of a boat or ship or other vessels is known as hulls.
+The main bottom body of a boat or ship or other vessel is known as the hull.
 They come in various shapes.